sjorn3/elm-data/README.md

 <function> : List (List b) -> List b
 ```

-Although this is of course dependent on how well the function is defined.
-The
+Although this is of course dependent on how well the `andThen` function is
-`Monad` alias (along with the other aliases) help to aleviate this somewhat, but
+defined.
+The `Monad` alias (along with the other aliases) help to aleviate this
-ultimately there is a greater risk of problems and bad definitions than there
+somewhat, but ultimately there is a greater risk of problems and bad definitions
-would be if the type came out like this:
+than there would be if the type came out like this:
 ```elm
 join : { d | andThen : (a -> m b) -> m a -> m b } -> m (m a) -> m a
 ```